ashismo/ashismo.github.com/_posts/spring/2015-05-22-Important-Concepts-of-the-Spring-Framework.md

 ### What is Spring?

 Spring is an open source development framework for Enterprise Java.
-The core feature of the Spring framework can be used in developing any java application.
+The core features of the Spring framework can be used in developing any java application.
 The core modules of the Spring framework are

  * **Spring Context:** For Dependency Injection (DI)
  * **Spring DAO:** For database operation using DAO pattern